 A substantial portion of our assets are classified for accounting purposes as "available-for-sale" and carried at fair value.
-Changes in the market values of those assets are directly charged or credited to other comprehensive income.
+Changes in the fair values of those assets are directly charged or credited to other comprehensive income.
 As a result, a decline in values may reduce the book value of our assets.
 Moreover, if the decline in value of an available-for-sale security is other than temporary, such decline will reduce earnings.

-All of our repurchase agreements and interest rate swaps are subject to bilateral margin calls in the event that the collateral securing our obligations under those facilities exceeds or does not meet our collateralization requirements.
-We analyze the sufficiency of our collateralization daily, and as of June 30, 2008, on a net basis, the fair value of the collateral, including restricted cash, securing our obligations under repurchase agreements and interest rate swaps, exceeded the amount of such obligations by approximately \$71.8 million.
-During the six months ended June 30, 2008, due to the deterioration in the market value of our assets, we received margin calls under our repurchase agreements, which resulted in our having to obtain additional funding from third parties, including from Annaly, and take other steps to increase our liquidity.
-Additionally, the disruptions during the six months ended June 30, 2008 resulted in us not being in compliance with the net income covenant in one of our whole loan repurchase agreements and the liquidity covenants in our other whole loan repurchase agreement at a time during which we had no amounts outstanding under those facilities.
-We amended these covenants, and subsequent to June 30, 2008, we terminated those facilities in order to avoid paying non-usage fees.
+All of our repurchase agreements and interest rate swap agreements are subject to bilateral margin calls in the event that the collateral securing our obligations under those facilities exceeds or does not meet our collateralization requirements.
+We analyze the sufficiency of our collateralization daily, and as of September 30, 2008, on a net basis, the fair value of the collateral, including restricted cash, securing our obligations under repurchase agreements and interest rate swaps, exceeded the amount of such obligations by approximately \$130.8 million.
+During the nine months ended June 30, 2008, due to the deterioration in the market value of our assets, we received and met margin calls under our repurchase agreements, which resulted in our obtaining additional funding from third parties, including from Annaly, and taking other steps to increase our liquidity.
+Additionally, the disruptions during the nine months ended September 30, 2008 resulted in us not being in compliance with the net income covenant in one of our whole loan repurchase agreements and the liquidity covenants in our other whole loan repurchase agreement at a time during which we had no amounts outstanding under those facilities.
+We amended these covenants, and on July 29, 2008, we terminated those facilities to avoid paying non-usage fees.
+Should we receive additional margin calls, we may not be able to amend the restrictive covenants or obtain other funding.
 If we were unable to post additional collateral, we would have to sell the assets at a time when we might not otherwise choose to do so and such sales may be at a loss.
 A reduction in credit available may reduce our earnings and, in turn, cash available to us for distribution to stockholders.

+Dramatic declines in the housing market, with falling home prices and increasing foreclosures and unemployment, have resulted in significant asset write-downs by financial institutions, which have caused many financial institutions to seek additional capital, to merge with other institutions and, in some cases, to fail.
 In addition, we rely on the availability of financing to acquire residential mortgage loans, real estate-related securities and real estate loans on a leveraged basis.
-Institutions from which we will seek to obtain financing may have owned or financed residential mortgage loans, real estate-related securities and real estate loans which have declined in value and caused them to suffer losses as a result of the recent downturn in the residential mortgage market.
+Institutions from which we will seek to obtain financing may have owned or financed residential mortgage loans, real estate-related securities and real estate loans, which have declined in value and caused them to suffer losses as a result of the recent downturn in the residential mortgage market.
+Many lenders and institutional investors have reduced and, in some cases, ceased to provide funding to borrowers, including other financial institutions.
 If these conditions persist, these institutions may become insolvent or tighten their lending standards, which could make it more difficult for us to obtain financing on favorable terms or at all.
-Our profitability may be adversely affected if we were unable to obtain cost-effective financing for our investments.
+Our profitability may be adversely affected if we are unable to obtain cost-effective financing for our investments.

-A SIGNIFICANT PORTION OF OUR FINANCING IS FROM ONE LENDER.
+A SIGNIFICANT PORTION OF OUR FINANCING IS FROM ANNALY WHICH IS A SIGNIFICANT SHAREHOLDER OF OURS AND WHICH OWNS OUR MANAGER.